MEET OUR TEAM

 JEFF JOHNSTON, AIA

 A graduate of Auburn University, Jeff believes architects have a responsibility in providing spaces that exceed client needs and enhance our culture by creating proudly inheritable structures for future generations.
 Jeff is proud to be third generation in the construction field and, as a child, remembers visiting model homes under construction, fascinated with how all of the pieces fit together.
 All these years later, he is still in love with buildings and has found even more depth and joy to this profession and the people he works with and for.
-Jeff is a local leader in the field of architecture, having served on the City of Charleston's Design Review Board and currently on the Daniel Island Architectural Review Board.
+Jeff is a local leader in the field of architecture, having served on the City of Charleston's Design Review Board and currently on the Daniel Island Architectural Review Board and Point Hope Design & Use Board.

 CHARLES MULDROW, AIA, NCARB